Witsand Solar Desalination Plant: Overview

 The town of Witsand is a tourist attraction, with a low-season population of approximately 300 people.
 During the tourist high-season, the population swells to over 3,000 people, leading to freshwater scarcity in the town.
-To address that scarcity, the government of the Western Cape and the French government, decided to jointly develop and fund he Witsand water purification project.
+The plant was co-funded by the Western Cape Government through the drought relief fund, and by the French Treasury through a fund dedicated to the implementation of innovative green technologies.

 Technology

-The WSDP is the first desalination plant in South Africa, that uses solar energy to power its processes.
+The WSDP is the first solar powered desalination plant in South Africa.
 Its new technology applications, allow for the elimination of storage batteries in the design.
-The plant's new Osmosun technology, involves the use of a specialized "intelligent" membrane that is able to continue delivering reverse osmosis, even when the sun goes behind a cloud, thus reducing the amount of solar energy delivered.
+The technology, OSMOSUN®, was developed by the French Company Mascara Renewable Water and brought to South Africa by their local partner TWS-Turnkey Water Solutions.
+The plant's new Osmosun technology involves the use of a specialised "intelligent" membrane that is able to continue delivering reverse osmosis, even when the sun goes behind a cloud, thus reducing the amount of solar energy delivered.
 The energy delivered would increase again when the clouds moved away.
 That ability to "soften" the variability in the energy delivered, preserves the reverse osmosis membrane.
 At night, when there is no sun, the design allows the plant to switch to conventional grid-electricity and continue working all through the darkness, until the sun rises the next morning.

 Construction and cost

+The project costed R9 million (US$,000), and has been fully operational since December 20th, 2018.

-The budgeted cost of the plant is ZAR:8.6 million (approx. US$650,000), to be shared equally between the governments of the Western Cape and that of France.
-The unit cost of the purified water at this plant is between ZAR:7 to ZAR:8 (US$0.52 to US$0.60) for every 1000 liters.
-In comparison, the temporary diesel-fueled desalination plant at Strandfontein, in Cape Town, produces potable water at ZAR:35 to ZAR:40 (US$2.62 to US$3.00) for every 1,000 liters.
-If this project is a success, it might be reproduced in other parts of the country, where drought is a problem.
+The unit cost of the purified water at this plant is between R7 to R8 (US$0.52 to US$0.60) for every 1000 liters.
+In comparison, the temporary diesel-fueled desalination plant at Strandfontein, in Cape Town, produces potable water at R35 to R40 (US$2.62 to US$3.00) for every 1,000 liters.